effectai/engine/apps/task-poster/src/api/API.md

 - `/admin/accounts` — manage accounts, issue/revoke API keys, top up balances
 - `/admin/templates/pending` — review and approve/reject submitted templates

 These are not part of the public API.
+A logged-in admin may additionally retire any template by calling `DELETE /api/v1/templates/:id` with their task-poster session cookie (no API key required).

 ---